cmeiklejohn/cmeiklejohn.github.io/_posts/2019-04-20-fault-injection-reliable-broadcast.markdown

 How can we reduce the latency of a broadcast?

 ### Attempt #3: Demers *et al.*'s Rumor-Mongering
 Demers *et al.*'s *rumor-mongering* protocol is designed around the theory of epidemics.
-In their protocol design, messages are sent to their recipients immediately, but continuously re-forwarded until each node has seen the message ``enough'' times: this being a factor of the level of resilience the system desires based on the theory.
-For our implementation of the protocol, we re-f   orward messages until each node has seen the message at least once.
+In their protocol design, messages are sent to their recipients immediately, but continuously re-forwarded until each node has seen the message "enough" times: this being a factor of the level of resilience the system desires based on the theory.
+For our implementation of the protocol, we re-forward messages until each node has seen the message at least once.

 We build upon the *direct mail* implementation from earlier, using parts from our *anti-entropy* implementation.
 We alter our original broadcast to include the origin node in the message.
 We also choose to only send this message to a random subset of our peers.